 Coordinated Disclosure · VU#487875

-Multiple Vulnerabilities in Deloitte AI Assist Ascend Platform - five CVE classes, six tenants, published at Day 63 disposition checkpoint
+Multiple Vulnerabilities in Deloitte AI Assist Deloitte AI Assist for Customer - five vulnerability classes, three assigned CVEs, six tenants, Day 64 disposition checkpoint

 Vendor